jyotirmayzamre/NumAlgo/README.md

 # NumAlgo
 **NumAlgo** is a toolkit of numerical algorithms implemented from scratch in Python — built to explore the foundations of scientific computing.
 It covers arbitrary-precision arithmetic, interpolation methods, matrix algorithms, optimization techniques, and more.
-This project is developed for the course **CS-3220: Numerical Algorithms & Optimization**.
+This is coursework for the course **CS-3220: Numerical Algorithms & Optimization**.

 ## Features